Imagine a world where all children are safe and treated equitably with respect.

 Our Mission: Kids teaching kids to make the world a better place

-Peer Solutions offers a primary prevention model designed to re-direct resources spent on crises intervention and instead invests in cultivating healthy families, schools, and communities.
+Peer Solutions offers a Trauma Informed Primary Prevention (TIPP) model designed to redirect resources spent on crisis intervention to investing in the health and well-being of families, schools, workplaces, governments, and communities.

 Peer Solutions serves 9 sites weekly in Central and South Phoenix and Tempe, Arizona.
 We have 15 sites on our waiting list and support volunteer programming in South Dakota and Washington State.